machulsky61/tesis/README.md

 ---

-This **repositorie** will be updated as the thesis progresses.
+This **repository** will be updated as the thesis progresses.
 Any suggestions are welcome! 🚀